ajelenak/ndl/docs/_docs/examples/index.md

 ---
-title: Basic File Example
+title: Examples
-permalink: /docs/examples/basic/
+permalink: /docs/examples/home
 ---

-Coming soon!
+Is this good now?